 Spectators are welcome and there is NO CHARGE for spectators.
 The Geneseo field is easy to find and is just a few miles from I-390.
 Bring the kids and plan to spend at least a few hours.
-Performance Hobbies and Extreme Rocket Motors will be in attendance at our launches- maybe you can re-kindle a past interest in rocketry!
+Extreme Rocket Motors and Performance Hobbies will be in attendance at our launches- maybe you can re-kindle a past interest in rocketry!
 Buy a kit and come back to fly it at our next launch.

 The MARS Board of Trustee’s has decided that the 2021 flying season is NOT Over quite yet!
 Mark your Calendars for November 20 and 21st.
 MaryBeth, Tom McCarthy, the MacNeal’s and Jenn Smith normally host a potluck dinner and campfire at the small hanger on Big Tree but… it is most likely going to be a bit chilly for that!
 Instead the Museum has offered the use of the Swanson building (were we have our winter meetings) for our own Thanksgiving Pot Luck dinner Saturday night @ 5PM.
 All MARS … Continue reading →

 For the Third year in a row MARS website has placed top 3, Second Year IN A ROW, MARS has won the NAR Website Excellence Award!
 Each contest year, the Section Activity Committee of the National Association of Rocketry presents a Website Excellence Award for the top four Section websites.
 The winners are announced at NARAM and are presented with plaques.
 They also earn the right to display the award results on their website along with the appropriate Website Award Burst.
 Unlike the LAC Newsletter Award, no submissions are required.
 The only … Continue reading →